 If an incorrect confidential file password is entered three times in a row during the authentication before reusing a saved confidential file, the TSF stops accepting further authentication attempts and locks the file to prohibit any operations according to FIA\AFL.1b.
 The number of authentication failures is counted for each file.
 When authentication is successful, the authentication failure count of the file is reset to zero.
-The lock can be released by only the administrator who has been identified and authenticated by TSF AUT.
+The release operation of the confidential file by the administrator clears the number of times authentication was unsuccessful and recovers the reception of authentication trials.

 According to FMT\MTD.1b and FMT\SMF.1, this TSF allows only the user that stored a confidential file who has been identified and authenticated by the TSF to change the password, as one of the operations on a saved confidential file.
-According to FIA\SOS.1b, this TSF verifies the new confidential password meets the quality metric of 5 to 8 numeric characters.
+According to FIA\SOS.1b, this TSF verifies the new confidential password meets the quality metric of 5 or more characters.

 This TSF identifies the user that stored a confidential file prior to reusing the file by identification and authentication of the user and relates him/her to the role.
 In addition, by providing only the user that stored the confidential file with the function to change (modify) the confidential file password, the secure maintenance of the role is achieved.
-Thus, the TOE satisfies FMT\SMR.1b.
+Thus, the TOE satisfies FMT SMR.1b.